Xudong-Liang/PT-DHGAN/README.md

-# PE-HGAN
+# PT-DHGAN
-Our source code, dataset, and corresponding results will be made public after the manuscript is accepted.
+The source code, dataset, and corresponding results will be made public <u>after</u> the manuscript is accepted.